-Getting finance for your new car purchase can be a daunting prospect.
+Getting finance to buy or lease a new car can be a daunting prospect.
 Especially if you are unsure if you will be accepted.
 Take the worry out of getting approved.
 In this guide, we will take you through the entire process of getting approved for car finance.

 If your credit score isn’t in the green then you may feel disheartened about applying for car finance.
-While having a good credit score is the easiest way to obtain finance it’s not the only way.
+While, admittedly, having a good credit score is the easiest way to obtain finance it’s not the only way.
 So don’t worry, you may still be accepted.
-Some brokers have access to specialist funders who work solely with people who have poor and average credit.
-The monthly fee will be higher because you would be considered a higher risk.
-But if you maintain your payments throughout your contract then your credit score will improve.
+Some brokers have access to specialist funders who work solely with people who have average and poor credit.
+The monthly fee will be higher as you would be considered a higher risk, but if you maintain your payments throughout the duration of the contract then your credit score will improve.

 The minimum requirement for obtaining car finance is employment or a regular independent income.
-If you are employed, either full time or part time you have a greater chance of being accepted for a finance deal.
-If you are on benefits to supplement your income you still have a good chance of obtaining car finance.
-Essentially, your finance provider must know that you are able to meet your monthly payments.
-This is why they are more confident lending to people who are employed or who have a good credit score.
+If you are employed, whether it’s full– or part-time, you have a greater chance of being accepted for finance.
+If you’re on benefits to supplement your income you still have a good chance of obtaining car finance.
+Essentially, it’s important that your finance provider knows you are able to meet your monthly payments.
+This is why they are more confident lending to people who are employed or have a good credit score.

 There are different types of finance available.
-So understanding your options and choosing a method that best suits your needs is key to a happy car loan.
-Most private car buyers will purchase a car using HP (hire purchase), or PCP (personal contract purchase).
-These videos highlight the differences between HP and PCP.
+Understanding your options and choosing a method that best suits your needs is key to a happy car loan.
+Most private car buyers will purchase a car using Hire Purchase (HP) or Personal Contract Purchase (PCP).

-If you have a lower credit score or you aren’t employed, you might be tempted to make false claims on your application.
-This isn’t a wise move.
-A false application can easily be spotted and you’ll risk being blacklisted from applying for car credit for a number of years.
+If, when you carry out the check on your credit score and find you have a lower score it’s important that you are honest with your dealership or broker.
+The same goes if you aren’t employed.
+You might be tempted to make false claims on your application, but this isn’t a wise move.
+A false application can easily be found out and you put yourself at risk of being blacklisted, which will mean you’ll be unable to apply for car credit for a number of years.

-Instead, you could also consider a guarantor.
-A guarantor is someone who signs to say that should you be unable to meet your payments, they will cover the cost on your behalf.
-A guarantor needs to be over 21 years of age and have a good credit history themselves.
+Instead, you could consider having a Guarantor.
+A Guarantor is someone who signs paperwork to say that should you be unable to meet your payments, they will cover the cost on your behalf.
+A Guarantor needs to be over the age of 21 and have a good credit history.
 It’s a big ask as they will ultimately be responsible for satisfying your finance agreement should you be unable to pay.

 Speak to your broker or dealership

-The application process is all about correctly collating all your information and accurately placing it into your application.
-This means using correct income and expenses, correct time frames at residences and best-estimated values of assets and liabilities.
+The application process is all about correctly collating all your information and accurately placing it in the right sections of your finance application.
+This means using your precise income and expenses, correct time frames at residences and best-estimated values of assets and liabilities.
 These are all quite easily verifiable if required by the lender and if you are way out, this could raise suspicion and ultimately result in a decline of finance.

-Once the lender has received your application their team of analysts will review your information.
-If you supplied any supporting documentation such as pay slips for proof of income then these will also be reviewed.
-Should you have a less than perfect credit score they may come back and ask for further information.
+Once the lender has received your application their team of analysts will review the information you’ve submitted.
+If you supplied any supporting documentation with your application, such as payslips for proof of income, then these will also be reviewed.
+If your credit score is less than perfect, the Finance House may come back to you and ask for more information.